 Wendy Bennett, MD, MPH

 Dr. Wendy Bennett is one of our two close collaborators at Johns Hopkins; she is the co-head of the Center for Women’s Health, Sex and Gender Research.
 We have been a major supporter of her efforts there to further her work in the prevention and management of obesity and type 2 diabetes and cardiovascular disease among women at high risk..
-Her efforts at patient care are based both in the clinic and on effective outreach to the community She focusses in particular at developing and testing health-coaching behavioral interventions to promote healthy lifestyle and weight gain in pregnancy and postpartum care and has established a system of in early home visiting programs.
+Her efforts at patient care are based both in the clinic and on effective outreach to the community She focuses in particular at developing and testing health-coaching behavioral interventions to promote healthy lifestyle and weight gain in pregnancy and postpartum care and has established a system of in early home visiting programs.
 We were able to give major support to a multiyear grant she supervised from the National Institutes of Health which created a Specialized Center of Research Excellence, concentrating on sex and age differences in immunity.
 Her center also used supplementary grants from us to support to young investigators helping to stem the havoc of the covid epidemic.
 Doctor Bennett enjoys joint appointments in the Departments of Medicine and Gynecology at Johns Hopkins, as well as at the Bloomberg School of Public Health in the Departments of Epidemiology and Population, Family and Reproductive Health.

 Martin R. Post, MD